flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 - The **System Bus**: connects the CPU, scratchpad and GPU.
 It's 128 bits wide.
 - The **Media Engine bus**: connects another group of components (explained in the next section).
 It has the same properties as the System Bus.
 - The **Peripheral Bus**: connects I/O and storage-related components.
-It's 32-bits wide.
+It's 32 bits wide.

 All three buses connect to the DDR controller, which is where the main RAM is found.

 ### Tackling traffic congestion

 Inside each bus, there will be multiple components working independently.
 They will store processed data in a shared space (such as the main RAM).
 Now, we don't want the CPU to intervene whenever a module needs to read or write from memory.
-Traditionally, a DMA unit was placed in the bus to provide this facility, but a single DMA can only do so much.
+Traditionally, a DMA unit was placed on the bus to provide this facility, but a single DMA can only do so much.
 The PSP contains a significant number of components, and this will eventually lead to bottlenecks.

 The solution is very simple: **bus mastering**.
 In a nutshell, each component will get its own DMA controller.
 This gives them the ability to become the 'bus master' and take control of the bus to access whatever location they want.
 To avoid contention (multiple 'bus masters' at the same time), the neighbouring components will acknowledge this event and wait until the operation completes.